RishikMani/Javascript/arrays/README.md

 const citiesShallowCopy = [...cities, "Noida"];
 ```

 The `...` operator is the spread opertaor which just copies all the content of the array `cities` and then `Noida` is appended to the last of the array `citiesShallowCopy`.
-In the similar way, an existing object could be copied into another object.
+In the similar way, an existing object coadded uld be copied into another object.